FayeCarter/CV/README.md

 </div>

-I am a **Full Stack Engineer** and recent graduate of the selective programming boot camp [Makers Academy](https://makers.tech/).
+I am a **Full Stack Engineer** and recent graduate of the highly selective programming boot camp [Makers Academy](https://makers.tech/).

-My background is in control systems, electrical and mechanical maintenance engineering, which I have worked in for the past 7 years.
-This is where I began to learn the basics of programming, familiarizing myself with Python and building small scale projects to improve my team’s and my own daily life.
+My background is in control systems and electrical and mechanical maintenance engineering which I have worked in over the past seven years.
+Alongside my work as an engineer, I taught myself the basics of programming, familiarizing myself with Python and building small scale projects to improve the working environment and tasks for myself and my team.

-During my time at Makers I gained the skills to build complex, full stack applications. trained in OOP, TDD, pair programming, with XP values, and have fallen in love with coding.
+As a graduate of the Makers Academy I now have the skills to build complex, full stack applications using JavaScript and Ruby.
+I am trained in OOP, TDD, pair programming and using agile processes.
+During my time at Makers I have fallen in love with coding and am excited to bring my passion and enthusiasm to my career.

 ## Projects

-This is a selection of projects that I haveve worked on. to see more, [please see my Github](https://github.com/FayeCarter?tab=repositories).
+This is a selection of projects that I have worked on. to see more, [please see my Github](https://github.com/FayeCarter?tab=repositories).

 ---